United Kingdom : Safety by City

 Property-wise, lock up your bike (and if your bike is to “commute” rather than a piece of sports equipment for you, have a very cheap second-hand bike.)

-Many people have actually witnessed attempts of bike stealing and drunk people shouting around.
+Many people have witnessed attempts of bike stealing and drunk people shouting around.

 As anywhere, keep mobile phones and money safe, and lock doors and windows.

-Most students spend most of their times in colleges, lab/departments and libraries which are guarded thus generally safer.
+Most students spend most of their time in colleges, labs/departments, and libraries which are guarded thus generally safer.

-You can also spot the university security services who always make their round after working hours.
+You can also spot the university security services who always make their rounds after working hours.